How Dan Healy and Rafael Anchia built Civitas—by uncovering great investments that improved Dallas communities.

 “My mom is an immigration lawyer,” Healy says.
 “She said, ‘You guys should look at EB-5.’”
 She stressed that EB-5, a long-lumbering government visa program that offers U.S. residency to foreign nationals who made job-creating investments in distressed or rural communities, was at its heart an excellent vehicle for people to realize the American Dream.
 But the EB-5 industry largely lacked the professionalism of the sort they could bring.
 Healy and Anchia realized such a firm could serve the cause-oriented approach they both desired: make smart, creative, catalytic investments in undercapitalized areas, thereby making money for investors and helping communities prosper.

-The staff went from four friends in 2008 to 55 employees who collectively hail from 18 countries and speak 17 languages.
-Civitas’ 1,200-plus investor base now spans more than 30 countries, and the firm’s investments now range from California to New York City.
+The staff went from four friends in late 2008 to more than 40 employees who collectively speak over a dozen languages.
+Civitas’ 1,400-plus investor base now spans more than 40 countries, and the firm’s investments now range from California to New York City.
 Using the same principles that built the firm’s brand in EB-5 investments, Civitas Capital Group expanded its investor base from individuals to family offices and institutions also seeking investments in the areas Civitas operates: lodging, multifamily, senior-assisted living, and even alternative credit.

 “None of this was easy,” Healy says now.
 “People weren’t lined up to make these sorts of city center investments in 2008.
 We had to be creative.
 We had to be committed.
 In that way, we were and are pioneers in this new urbanism effort, and we take great pride in that.”

 Examples abound.
 The investment Civitas made in NYLO Dallas South Side looks like a home run today, as the Cedars continues its remarkable revitalization.
 At the time, though, a full-service hotel had not been built south of I-30 in Dallas proper since World War II—much less a high-end boutique hotel.
 Now, NYLO has been a success for both investors and young urbanites, its rooftop deck and pool offering one of the most impressive views of downtown one can find.
-(See the advertisement on the inside front cover of this magazine for proof.)
 Along with the Dallas Police Department headquarters down the street, it served to help stabilize the area for further investment (e.g., the Alamo Drafthouse just to its north).

 North Oak Cliff, perhaps the city’s greatest urban neighborhood success story, also was not a sure bet when Civitas eyed its first investment there—certainly not outside of Bishop Arts, which was just then starting to take off.
 In the Zang Triangle adjacent Lake Cliff Park, across from Methodist Dallas Medical Center, Civitas saw an opportunity to set the market in North Oak Cliff, using an oddly shaped multifamily property to do so.
 “There hadn’t been new multifamily housing in the area in decades,” Healy says.
 Zang Triangle served as the seed crystal that proved the area was ready for greater density.
 Today, it’s on the Dallas streetcar line that connects Oak Cliff to downtown, a hub for development activity around it.